-2019 2018 Sources of income % % Statutory and grant income 59 61 Fundraising, shop and investment income 25 28 Community Employment Scheme 5 6 Service charges 7 7 Other income 1 1 Total 100 100
+Sources of inc come 2020 2019

+% %

+Statutory and grant income 66 61

+Fundraising, shop and investment income 20 25

+Community Employment Scheme 5 6

+Service charges 7 7

+Other income 2 1

+Total 100 100

-Statutory and grant income which includes funds from the Health Services Executive (HSE), Galway City and County Councils, Túsla and other funding bodies represents 61% of total income in 2019 (59% of total income in 2018).
-In 2019, income from statutory sources and grants increased by 1% primarily due to additional HSE funding of €91,000 received in December 2019 to fund expanded GP and nursing clinics and supports for housing-led initiatives.
+Statutory and grant income which includes funds from the Health Services Executive (HSE), Galway City and County Councils, Túsla and other funding bodies represents 66% of total income in 2020 (61% of total income in 2019).
+In 2020, income from statutory sources and grants increased by 5% primarily due to additional HSE funding of €315,000 received in December 2020 to fund 2021 services, funding in relation to new and expanded service developments and COVID related income supports received during 2020.

-Total fundraising and charity shop income excluding legacies and bequests increased by 5% to €1,273,665 which reflects ongoing strong performance by our staff and volunteer teams and much appreciated local support by Galway, Mayo and Roscommon supporters, donors and customers.
+Total fundraising and charity shop income excluding legacies and bequests decreased by 5% to €1,173,123 which reflects charity shop closures due to pandemic lockdown.
+The directors would like to thank and acknowledge the huge efforts made by staff and volunteer teams in a very challenging environment during 2020.
+The directors would also like to thank the much appreciated national and local support by supporters, donors and customers during the COVID pandemic.
 In addition to the vital funds raised through the fundraising events throughout the year, the organisation continued to receive invaluable financial support from committed donors.
-Income from donor legacies by its very nature varies from year to year and reduced by 80% to €58,495 in 2019 from €297,617 in 2018.
+Income from donor legacies by its very nature varies from year to year and reduced by 12% to €51,113 in 2020 from €58,495 in 2019.